Pet kangaroos are living in Centre Wellington

 “I have a very high fence.
 And I have told them about the rules of the road.
 They're not allowed to cross the street.
 I don't want any OPP video of them hopping along the highway,” joked owner Lance Henderson.

-He lives in Rockwood and his kangaroos, named Bindi and Gryphon, reside on the property with him.
+He lives just east of Fergus, Ont. and his kangaroos, named Bindi and Gryphon, reside on the property with him.

 “Kangaroos -- not something you carry on a leash.
 You need farm property.
 So you're usually in an area like mine.
 It's a dirt road.
 People aren't coming down here,” Henderson explained.